coreboot/coreboot/util/spd_tools/lp4x/README.md

 # LPDDR4x SPD tools README

-Tools for generating SPD files for LPDDR4x memory used in memory down configurations on Intel Tiger Lake (TGL) and Jasper Lake (JSL) based platforms.
-These tools generate SPDs following JESD209-4C specification and Intel recommendations (doc #616599, #610202) for LPDDR4x SPD.
+Tools for generating SPD files for LPDDR4x memory used in memory down configurations on Intel Tiger Lake (TGL), Jasper Lake (JSL), and Alder Lake (ADL) based platforms.
+These tools generate SPDs following JESD209-4C specification and Intel recommendations (doc #616599,
+#610202, #634730) for LPDDR4x SPD.

-There are two tools provided that assist TGL and JSL based mainboards to generate SPDs and Makefile to integrate these SPDs in coreboot build.
+There are two tools provided that assist TGL, JSL and ADL based mainboards to generate SPDs and Makefile to integrate these SPDs in coreboot build.
 These tools can also be used to allocate DRAM IDs (configure DRAM hardware straps) for any LPDDR4x memory part used by the board.

 * gen_spd.go: Generates de-duplicated SPD files using a global memory part list provided by the mainboard in JSON format.
 Additionally,